 Kim Bussard is the College of Veterinary Medicine’s donor and alumni engagement coordinator in Advancement.
 Bussard is a Columbia, Missouri native, whose childhood in the country afforded the opportunity to have a variety of animals.
 She is a graduate of Rock Bridge High School.

 Prior to joining the college in 2004, she worked at the MU Alumni Association.
 Bussard and her husband have two teenagers who keep them busy with their many sports activities.
 She also has a 10-year-old cat named Spike, who she has had since she was a kitten.

 When Bussard is not found at her children’s sporting events, she likes to cook and spend time with her family.

-She and her husband have two senior cats.
-In her free time, she is learning to read, write and speak Mandarin Chinese.
+In her free time, she enjoys traveling with her husband, being a warm lap for her retired research cat, and learning to read, write and speak Mandarin Chinese.